|Mokuso, 黙想, "Stilling Thoughts," is|

 Q: Are you saying I won't be doing any long periods of "sitting meditation," getting hit by a monk holding a wooden paddle whenever I start to doze off?

 A: Not at all!
-But you might be doing it for about twenty minutes at a time under a freezing mountain waterfall, or in a grassy field above the pines swept by cold north wind.
+But you might be doing it under a freezing waterfall, or in a grassy field above the pines swept by cold north wind.
 In Shamanic Tiger Zen one only does "sitting meditation" after learning how to raise energy in a state of mindlessness & thoughtlessness.
 Otherwise it's just self-torture, sitting there in a state of despair or a self-induced trance until your legs go numb.
 Even while doing "sitting meditation," you should be charged up with Ki & completely alert, like a leopard in fog.
-That's how we do it on Shamanic Tiger Zen deep mountain retreats.

-A: Two or three days, usually.
-Nights are spent in a cabin or, if you don't feel sleepy, around a bonfire.
-We get up early to do our Zen as the sun rises.
-Then we relax more around the middle of the day.
-Then we do more Zen into the evening.
-Sometimes we even use the middle of the night, under a Starry Sky.
+Gup early to do Zen as the sun rises.
+Then relax & get through your work.
+Do more in the evening.
+Also get up & do this wonderful Zen middle of the night, under a vast Starry Sky.
 It's all an art of finding the right rhythm of forceful practice & calm but keenly aware relaxation.
-As Shakespeare wrote,
+As Shakespeare once wrote,

 this is an art